winitzki/scall/tutorial/programming_dhall.md

 This concludes the proof for the greatest fixpoints.

-For the least fixpoints, we write the last obtained type expression for `T`:
+For the least fixpoints, we recall the last obtained type expression for `T`:

 ```dhall
 let T = ∀(x : Type) → (F x (LFix (G x)) → x) → x
 ```

-The Church-Yoneda identity says that, for any functors `P` and `Q`,
+The Church-Yoneda identity says that, for any functors `P` and `Q`:

 `P (LFix Q)  ≅  ∀(y : Type) → (Q y → y) → P y`

 The left-hand side of this formula will match the type expression for `T` if we consider `x` to be a fixed type and set `P a = (F x a → x) → x` and `Q a = G x a`.
 Defined in that way, both `P` and `Q` are covariant functors.
-Then we may use the Church-Yoneda identity to obtain:
+Then we may apply the Church-Yoneda identity to obtain:

 ```dhall
 -- Symbolic derivation.